Choose from one of the categories above to view the various resources.

 Nothing in this policy shall be construed to limit the public’s right to access under the Open Public Records Act (OPRA).

-1. The staff member receiving the request will immediately refer the person making that request to the Library Director.
-If the Director is not available, the staff member will locate a senior staff member (department head or librarian).
+- The staff member receiving the request will immediately refer the person making that request to the Library Director.
+If the Director is not available, the staff member will locate a senior staff member (Department Head or Librarian).
 At the same time, the staff member will notify the Director by telephone, if possible.

-3. If the Director or senior staff member receives a subpoena, search warrant or other courtordered process, the library’s attorney will be notified to determine if the request is properly prepared in accordance with local, State or Federal regulations.
+- If the Director or senior staff member receives a subpoena, search warrant, or other court-ordered process, the Library’s attorney will be notified to determine if the request is properly prepared in accordance with local, State, or Federal regulations.

-5. Any threats or unauthorized demands (those not properly supported by the necessary legal forms) concerning confidential information will be reported to the Director.
-Such threats or demands will be reported to the library’s attorney and President of the Library Board.
+- Any threats or unauthorized demands (those not properly supported by the necessary legal forms) concerning confidential information will be reported to the Director.
+Such threats or demands will be reported to the Library’s attorney and President of the Library Board.

-6. Any problems or questions relating to this policy, that are not addressed above will be referred to the Director.
+- Any problems or questions relating to this policy that are not addressed above, will be referred to the Director.

-Any activity which interferes with the rights of other patrons to use the Library, which could result in physical, emotional, or mental injury to oneself or others, or could result in damage to the facilities, equipment, material or library property and grounds will be considered disruptive and unacceptable.
+Any activity which interferes with the rights of other patrons to use the Library, which disrupts Library operations, could result in physical, emotional, or mental injury to oneself or others, or in damage to the facilities, equipment, material, or Library property and grounds will be considered disruptive and unacceptable.

 Conduct not acceptable in the Library or on Library grounds includes, but is not limited to:

-• Using behavior disruptive to the legitimate use of the Library.
-This includes disorderly conduct, noise or activity, whether intentional or inadvertent, that interferes with the rights of others, physical abuse, abusive or threatening language, and misuse of library equipment or furnishings, and/or the Library staff’s performance of their duties.
+- Using behavior disruptive to the legitimate use of the Library.
+This includes disorderly conduct, noise, or activity, whether intentional or inadvertent, that interferes with the rights of others, physical abuse, abusive or threatening language, misuse of Library equipment or furnishings, and/or the Library staff’s performance of their duties.

-• Using cell phones and other communication devices.
-Cell phone audible ringers must be turned off.
+- Using cell phones and other communication devices.
+Cell phone audible notifications/ringtones must be turned off.

 All patrons must leave the Library premises by closing time, when evacuation of the building is necessary, or at any time when requested to do so by Library personnel.